 Homeownership used to be part of the American dream, but times — and costs — have changed.

-The percentage of U.S. households renting has increased dramatically since the Great Recession, and today there are more households renting than at any time since 1965, according to a 2017 study by the Pew Research Center.
+The percentage of U.S. households renting has increased dramatically since the Great Recession, and today there are more households renting than at any time since 1965, according to a recent study by the Pew Research Center.
 Young people continue to dominate the rental market, with 65 percent of households headed by people younger than 35 renting.
 But rental rates have increased across all demographic groups, according to the Pew study, because there are good reasons why you should rent your next home.

 Click here to read about a realtor’s experience with home-buying mistakes.